Which Investment Brokerage in Singapore is Best? Here’s How to Decide

 Finally, you’d want to check out the investment brokerage’s online trading platform—either a website and/or mobile apps.
 These let you check stock prices and invest on the go.

-So before you commit to a specific investment broker, make sure you test out their platform to see if it’s something you’d be happy using time and time again.
+So, before you commit to a specific investment broker, make sure you test out their platform to see if you’d be happy using it again and again.

-If it’s buggy, doesn’t display the right information, and doesn’t have the tools that you need—forget it, there are other fish in the sea.
+If it’s buggy, doesn’t display the right information, is filled with distracting pop-ups, or doesn’t have the tools that you need—forget it; there are other fish in the sea.

 Choosing a Brokerage Account